• Skip to primary navigation

 Uploading this file to the WiFi router will configure the VPN settings for OpenVPN.

-For PPTP, it’s almost exactly the same, except instead of downloading a file, you can just copy/paste the server address given by your VPN company.
+For PPTP, it’s almost the same, except instead of downloading a file, you can just copy/paste the server address given by your VPN company.

 In both examples, the Description is whatever name you want to call this configuration.